wintercooled/wintercooled.github.io/README.md

 You can run this website locally to preview any changes you want to make before submitting a Pull Request.

 If you are using Linux you can follow the steps below.
-If you are not using Linux please follow the instructions at https://jekyllrb.com/docs/installation
+If you are not using Linux please follow the instructions at https://jekyllrb.com/docs/installation after cloning this repository to your local machine.

 Clone the repository:
 ~~~~